 - Why is the Ministry only recording adult vaccines given in general practices and pharmacies on the NIR but not vaccines by occupational health nurses?

 - How do I know if my PMS is recording vaccines onto the NIR?

 - Need more information?

 Why is the Ministry of Health putting adult vaccines like the influenza, MMR and Tdap vaccine on the NIR?

 For some time now many clinicians and researchers have been asking the Ministry to include adult vaccines on the NIR to provide a full picture of a person’s vaccination status.
 Our priority was recording childhood vaccines on the NIR.

-From 2013, the NIR has been modified to record information on some adult vaccines (Tdap and Influenza) given in general practice.
+Since it was first developed, the NIR has been modified to record information on some adult vaccines given in general practice and pharmacies.
 Patients will need to be informed about the NIR and agree to their information being recorded on it.
 The Ministry sees this as an extension of the National Immunisation Programme.

-Why is the Ministry only recording adult vaccines given in general practices on the NIR but not vaccines given in pharmacies, or by occupational health nurses?
+Why is the Ministry recording adult vaccines given in general practices and pharmacies on the NIR but not vaccines given by occupational health nurses?

 Data is being collected from general practices because they already have an electronic patient management system (PMS) that can ‘talk’ to the NIR.
-The Ministry hopes to be able to work with pharmacists to adapt their electronic system to talk to the NIR, but this will not be in place for the 2014 influenza immunisation season.
+In 2017 the Ministry developed a web application ‘ImmuniseNow’ to allow pharmacists also to record vaccines to the NIR.
+In the future this could potentially be extended to other vaccinators.

 Please check with your PMS vendor.
 It is very likely they have recently sent information to your practice on various enhancements and an upgrade may be required.
 Please contact your local PMS vendor if you while more information about your PMS.